 The United Way has established a COVID-19 Community Economic Relief Fund; they will help with bills, rent and food.
 Call 1-866-211-9966 and give them your ZIP code.
 The Robin Hood Foundation has done something similar at robinhood.org.

 The Dept. of Education Regional Enrichment Centers (REC) for children of health care workers, police, fire, emergency management, and some transit workers.
 DOE has created this enrollment form for those first responders to complete this form.

-- Google Classroom Tutorial (in multiple languages) New!
-English a few links down!
+- Google Classroom Tutorial (in multiple languages)

 - Youth Remote Learning - Columbia University Faculty/70 free courses to help students explore new ideas

 - Free Tutoring (K-12) with EduMateNYC

 - Parents' Guide to Google Classroom (English)